KrolPower/Data-Analysis-with-Python---Full-Course-Numpy-Pandas-Matplotlib-Seaborn-/README.md

 ## Why Python for Data Analysis?
 ### Why would we choose Python over R or Julia?
--- Very simple and intuitive to learn
+-- Very simple and intuitive to learn\n
--- “correct” language
+-- “correct” language\n
--- Powerful libraries (not just for Data Analysis)
--- Free and open source
+-- Powerful libraries (not just for Data Analysis)\n -- Free and open source\n
--- Amazing community, docs and conferences
+-- Amazing community, docs and conferences\n